-Figure 1: Horizontal and Vertical Course Repetitions in Mathematics
+Figure 1.
+Horizontal Course Repetitions in Mathematics

-Figure 1 illustrates the two types of math course repetition, where students repeat math courses either by taking an additional course at the same level from a different sequence (horizontal repetition) or repeating courses in the same sequence (vertical repetition, which can include starting earlier in a given sequence).
-I capture horizontal repetition primarily as patterns where students complete an introductory college-level math course (e.g., college algebra, math for business, quantitative reasoning, or elementary statistics) with a passing grade and subsequently take a different introductory college-level math course.
-For instance, horizontal repetition occurs when a community college student takes college algebra in the first semester and quantitative reasoning in the second semester.
+I capture horizontal repetition primarily as patterns where students complete an introductory college-level math course (e.g., college algebra, math for business, quantitative reasoning, or elementary statistics) with a passing grade and then taking another different introductory college-level math course.
+For instance, horizontal repetition occurs when a community college student takes college algebra in the first semester and takes quantitative reasoning in the second semester.
 Vertical repetition-retaking the same or a lower college-level math course within a prescribed sequence-occurs when a student retakes college algebra or trigonometry after passing trigonometry.

-Due to my interest in community college transfer students and the potential for course redundancy when moving between institutions, I examine where course redundancy occurs.
-Course repetitions can occur during students' enrollment at a community college and/or after they transfer to a university.
-For example, if a student passed both Math for Business (MATH 1324) and college algebra (MATH 1314) at a community college before transferring to a four-year institution, that student experienced horizontal repetition at the community college.
-However, if the student instead took college algebra (MATH 1314) after transferring to a four-year institution, the horizontal repetition would have occurred at the university.
-Knowing where the bulk of course repetitions occur can inform policy and practice.
-For that reason, I delineate between four different course repetition patterns based on the type of math course repetition (horizontal vs vertical) and the sector in which coursework is repeated (community college vs. university).
-Table 1 shows the definition of each pattern of course repetitions: vertical repetition at the community-college level (Pattern 1), vertical repetition at the university level (Pattern 2), horizontal repetition at the community-college level (Pattern 3), and horizontal repetition at the university level (Pattern 4).
+Course repetitions can occur when students enrolled at a community college or/and after transfer to a four-year university.
+For example, a student who successfully passed a Math for Business course (MATH 1324) and a college algebra course (MATH 1314) at a community college before transferring to a four-year institution would be classified as a horizontal repeater at the community college level.
+On the other hand, if the same student instead took college algebra (MATH 1314) at the four-year institution after the transfer, the student and their credits would be classified as a horizontal repetition at the university level.
+Overall, I identify four different types of course repetition patterns.
+Table 1 shows an example for each type of course repetitions: vertical repetition at the community-college level (Type 1), and vertical repetition at the university level (Type 2), horizontal repetition at the community-college level (Type 3), horizontal repetition at the university level (Type 4).

-Table 1.
-Four patterns of course repetitions Community College University Vertical Pattern 1 Passed college algebra and retook college algebra - Repetition Pattern 2 Passed college algebra Retook college algebra Horizontal Pattern 3 Passed college algebra and then took quantitative reasoning - Repetition Pattern 4 Passed college algebra Took quantitative reasoning
+Community College University Vertical Type 1 Passed college algebra and retook college algebra - Repetition Type 2 Passed college algebra Retook college algebra Horizontal Type 3 Passed college algebra and then took quantitative reasoning - Repetition Type 4 Passed college algebra Took quantitative reasoning